 Harvard Business Review defines ethnography as a “branch of anthropology that involves trying to understand how people live their lives.”
 For the purposes of market research, ethnography is an indirect methodology where consumers’ natural behaviour in their everyday environment is observed.
 Ethnography allows researchers to immerse themselves in the consumers’ lifestyle in order to understand their point of view in detail and depth.

-Traditionally, an ethnographic study would involve a researcher observing behaviour either in person or via cameras pre-installed in participant homes, work places, etc. Think Gogglebox where you watch others watching telly – that’s ethnography, in my opinion.
+Generally, an ethnographic study involves a researcher observing behaviour either in person or via cameras pre-installed in participant homes, work places, etc. Think of the show Gogglebox where viewers observe the reaction to other people watching TV – that’s ethnography.

 In the traditional approach, logistics alone make this method pricey and time consuming and with technological developments happening at pace (we are on the 7th version of iPhone already!); the move of ethnographic studies to the digital environment was a natural step forward.